 - Reduced likelihood of repeat visits or referrals

-According to OEHHA’s listing practices guide, information accuracy, including operational hours, significantly impacts consumer trust and engagement with listed entities.
+According to OEHHA’s listing practices guide, information accuracy, including operational hours, has a significant effect on consumer trust and engagement with listed entities.

 Did you know?
 Businesses with accurate, up-to-date hours information across directories receive approximately 30% fewer negative reviews related to customer service and reliability compared to those with inconsistent hours information.